kanors-emr/Kinesys-documentation/source/pages/renewable_energy_characterization.rst

                           MODEL-READY PARAMETERS
                     (COM_FR, Firmness, Connection Costs)

 **Greenfield adjustment in Stage 2**: Before clustering, the installed capacity of existing solar, onshore wind, and offshore wind plants (from the Global Energy Monitor) is subtracted from each grid cell's REZoning technical potential.
 Each GEM unit is mapped to its nearest REZoning cell within the same country.
-The deduction is applied at the grid-cell level so that the resulting cluster-level GW limits (``cap_bnd``) represent only the remaining buildable potential, preventing double-counting between existing stock and new investment options in the model's supply curves.
+The deduction is applied at the grid-cell level so that the resulting cluster-level capacity bounds represent only the remaining buildable potential, preventing double-counting between existing stock and new investment options in the model's supply curves.

 Data Sources